 Some sprayers fall apart way too soon or become hopelessly clogged, which drives me mad.
 But rest assured not all are troublesome.
 I’ve narrowed the field to two—large plastic spray bottles and smaller glass spray bottles, both of which in my opinion are 100% awesome.

-Amber Glass Spray Bottle.
-I use these smaller 16-ounce amber glass bottles for essential oils, cleaners that contain hydrogen peroxide (need to be shielded from light and the amber makes for a dark place) and various other kinds of health, beauty and cleaning solutions.
+I use these smaller 16-ounce amber glass bottles for products with essential oils, cleaners that contain hydrogen peroxide (need to be shielded from light and the amber makes for a dark place), and various other kinds of health, beauty and cleaning solutions.
 This is the bottle I use for Nok-Out when I have a small odor elimination issue.
 It’s handy that way.

 The spray top that comes with each amber glass bottle works great—flawlessly in fact.
 So far and after years of use, I have not had one sprayer clog or fail.

-Because it is difficult to see inside this bottle, I mix products first then fill it using a small funnel.
+Pro-tip: Because it is difficult to see inside this bottle, I mix products first then fill it using a small funnel.
 That’s not a problem, really.
 Just a heads up tip.
 These amber glass spray bottles come in a 2-pack with handy labels.
 They’re so lovely, I have used them as gifts, which should get your creative juices flowing.
-(Only 8 months until Christmas.)
-About $13.